Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 The Executive and Managerial roles are the most paid followed by Professors and Protective services.
 Some of the job categories such as Clerical jobs, farming fishing and Cleaners and handlers are not paid quite well.

 `Relationship`
-Its overwhelming clear from the plot that proportion of wives with high income is more than the husbands, but when we confirm from Figure 4 the data for wives is just ~1400  entries and for the husbands is ~ 12500 because of which the proportion is a little misleading.
+It is clear from the plot that proportion of wives with high income is more than the husbands, but when we confirm from Figure 6 the data for wives is just ~1400  entries and for the husbands is ~ 12500 because of which the proportion is a little misleading.

 `Gender`
  The proportion of males with high income is more than the females.